ArturoSbr/aws-ccp-cheat-sheet/main.md

 We can create budgets that send alerts when the actual costs or forecasted costs exceed our thresholds (CloudWatch Billing Alarms does not alert you based on your forecasted costs!).

 ### Trusted Advisor
-Trusted Advisor runs checks on our account and recommend actions based on five categories:
+Trusted Advisor is a tool that runs checks on our account and recommends actions to follow AWS best practices.
+It recommends actions based on five categories:
-1. Cost Optimization
+1. Cost Optimization (it recommends you strategies to reduce your costs!)
 2. Performance
 3. Security
 4. Fault tolerance
 5. Service limits

+Some of the recommendations made by Trusted Advisor include terminating unused EC2 instances, unattached EBS volumes or any resources that are not being used.

 Trusted Advisor runs seven checks for free if we are on the Basic or Developer Support Plans:
 1. Check if root User MFA enabled